brewswain/code-challenge-trpc-s3-aerial-ops/README.md

 ---

 My schedule got messed up on friday and carried over to most of the weekend, But I was able to get through majority of functionality today.
 Working with S3 in particular took me way more time than expected, learning to use signed URLs took up way more time than expected, especially because it took me a while to give up on passing my image directly to my router to handle upload--AWS documentation isn't very friendly for picking up new concepts, but the complete flow makes way more sense to me now.
-This took a solid 3 hours to get functional, but with this, all the base funcitonality is completed.
+This took a solid 3 hours to get functional, but with this, all the base functionality is completed.
 The next step is to do some simple styling/UX improvement.

 #### 5:07 PM

 ---

 Styling completed.
 Total Time tally taken, about 9.5 hours of coding, not counting time spent researching ambiently throughout the course of the day, etc. Overall, S3 implementation took me the most time to get through, including a couple nasty red herrings and silly thought flows.
-Realistically, both of these issues would be solved easier in a workforce since I would ahve hit my timebox limit way before doing it solo.
+Realistically, both of these issues would be solved easier in a workforce since I would have hit my timebox limit way before doing it solo.
 That being said, I ended up learning quite a bit about the S3 system, so that's pretty cool.

 The final goals are to work on stretch goals post-submission; this project was super fun disregarding the frustration of AWS' DX (But the payoff is so worth it, AWS is super powerful and just works™️, so I never doubted that all issues were my own to fix)